Skip to content

 • Start small.
 Run against 5–10 representative rows first to confirm your variable substitution works before pointing at a 10,000-row table.

-• Pin response times in mind, not just bodies.
+• Watch response times, not just bodies.
 A matching body with a 10x slower response is still a regression worth investigating.
+The per-row response times surface this even when the diff list is empty.

 • Keep a "golden" dataset.
 Maintain a curated table of inputs that exercise known edge cases — it pays for itself the first time it catches a regression.